AdaCore/ada-spark-rfcs/considered/rfc-ghost-fields.md

 components are deactivated, by checking that this has no effect on the behavior of the program, possibly through restrictions on how type representation values are used.

+It could also be possible to support the case of ghost components with null size, which would not be executable (leading to a compilation error if Ghost policy is Check at the point of declaration of the ghost component).
+The benefit would be that such ghost components would not impact the size of the enclosing record type.